circles-project/circles-android/README.md

 # Circles
-Circles is an end-to-end encrypted social network app that enables friendsand families to securely share stories and photos while safeguarding security and privacy.
+Circles is an end-to-end encrypted social network app that enables friends and families to securely share stories and photos while safeguarding security and privacy.

 Join [Circles Matrix room](https://matrix.to/#/!gcbIHWAYBBmvITkQIn:matrix.org?via=matrix.org&via=envs.net&via=tchncs.de) to follow all the latest updates.